Fate/Unlimited Codes

-Fate/unlimited codes is a fighting game planned by Cavia, developed by Eighting, and published by Capcom.
-It was released in Japan for arcades on June 11, 2008, and for the PlayStation 2 on December 18, 2008.
-An enhanced port was released for the PlayStation Portable in Japan on June 18, 2009, and was subsequently released digitally on the PlayStation Store in North America and Europe on September 3 and 10, 2009, respectively.
+is a fighting game developed by Eighting and published by Capcom.
+It was first released on June 11, 2008 for the Namco System 246 arcade system in Japan, later receiving a port to the PlayStation 2 in December 2008.
+An enhanced port for the PlayStation Portable would be released on June 18, 2009 in Japan.
+The game was subsequently localized and released digitally for the PlayStation Store in North America and Europe in September 2009, and later delisted in May 2012.

-Based on the visual novel Fate/stay night, the player is given option of playing as each of its characters during battles.
-The idea of a fighting game existed since 2003, but it faced multiple issues until its release in 2008.
-Kinoko Nasu and other staff members from the visual novel worked alongside the developers to retell its events in the form of fights as seen between mages known as Masters and spirits known as Servants.
-This game also marks the first appearance of the Servant Saber Lily based on a design from Saber used in the visual novel during its Unlimited Blade Works storyline.
-The soundtrack of the game was performed by Basiscape.
+Based on the visual novel Fate/stay night, players are given the option to play as each of the characters during battles.
+Japanese author Kinoko Nasu and other Type-Moon staff members worked alongside the developers to retell its events in the form of fights as seen between mages known as Masters and spirits known as Servants.
+Fate/unlimited codes marks the first appearance of the Servant Saber Lily based on a design from Saber used in the visual novel during its Unlimited Blade Works storyline.

+Fate/unlimited codes was conceived by the Fate series' creators Takashi Takeuchi and Kinoko Nasu amid the preparation of release for Fate/stay night.
+They wanted to differentiate it from the main entries and settled on a fighting game, inspired by Capcom's third-person shooter Gotcha Force.
+The soundtrack for the game was composed by multiple composers—including Masaharu Iwata and Manabu Namiki, and Hitoshi Sakimoto, using his sound production studio Basiscape.

-The game was received with positive sales in Japan and obtained generally positive critical response in Western regions, earning a 72 out of 100 in Metacritic.
-Reviewers praised the balanced gameplay mechanics but criticized its presentation as it might confuse newcomers to the franchise.
-The game was often compared with the game Soulcalibur: Broken Destiny.
+The game was met with mixed reviews.
+Critics were divided on the gameplay; some praised the balanced gameplay, while others criticized its presentation as it may confuse players new to the franchise.
+It was also often compared to Namco Bandai's Soulcalibur: Broken Destiny.
+Commercially, Fate/unlimited codes had sold about 34,000 copies within its first week of release.